The 5 Best WordPress Slider Plugins

 In this post, we’ll compare five slideshow plugins that deliver cinematic visuals without sacrificing your site’s SEO.

 MetaSlider is our recommendation as the best slider plugin for WordPress.
 It doesn’t try to be a graphic design suite; it focuses on being fast, accessible, SEO-friendly, and easy to set up.
-Click here for MetaSlider demos.
+Click here to see MetaSlider demos.

 • Fast: While many slideshows may slow down your site.
 MetaSlider is regularly reported to be the fastest slideshow plugin.
 MetaSlider has the lowest impact on page load times.